oseiskar/corona-sniffer/README.md

 BLE-sniffing devices have already been deployed (see, e.g., the [links here][D1]) for other purposes.
 In addition, any smart phone also has the technical ability to act as as one (for any third-party application), but Google & Apple can block this if this privacy issue is seen as more serious in the future.
 However, there are millions of devices controlled by other organizations which can potentially be transformed into BLE sniffers with an OTA software/firmware update.
 Laptops & cars for sure, new WiFi APs maybe, the rest of the Internet-of-Things - security cameras, fridges, cars, etc. - anyone's guess.

-It is unclear to me how serious the various designers of the proposed contact tracing systems (i.e, the DP-3T group, Google, and Apple) think this weakness is.
-Is it a bug or a feature?
-If I had to select a click-bait headline, I would go for "side-channel attack vulnerability".
+As a general principle, the legal consequences of exploiting a weakness, or the requirement that the attacker needs some budget for hardware, are usually not considered good defenses in cybersecurity.
+I think this issue is serious, and in a click-bait headline, I would call it a "side-channel attack vulnerability".

+The designers of the various contact tracing systems see to be aware that this attack is possible, but it is unclear to me how serious they think it is.
 Concerns about this have been raised before (e.g, [here][D1] and [here][D2]).
-As a general principle, the legal consequences of exploiting a weakness, or the requirement that the attacker needs some budget for hardware, are usually not considered good defenses in cybersecurity.
+I have reported the existence of this PoC in the [DP-3T issue tracker][D1].

 [D1]: https://github.com/DP-3T/documents/issues/43
 [D2]: https://github.com/TCNCoalition/TCN/blob/ad400bc56d6b76e9fcec2901ae21206c0e2230ce/README.md#report-timespans-and-key-rotation